openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 **Variety**

-Let™s define Cloud technology as ˜related to putting data online & sharing among
+Letâ€™s define Cloud technology as â€˜related to putting data online & sharing among
-      devices™ which is a reasonable definition for our purposes.
+      devicesâ€™ which is a reasonable definition for our purposes.
 There is a huge number of technologies connecting openSUSE users to online services.
 However there is a distinction to be made between commercial or proprietary operating systems and ours.
-We don™t create a vendor lock-in scenario because we focus on tools that freely connect you to your choice of publicly available services.
-This is a key distinction because we™re not owning or controlling the cloud that you place your data in.
+We donâ€™t create a vendor lock-in scenario because we focus on tools that freely connect you to your choice of publicly available services.
+This is a key distinction because weâ€™re not owning or controlling the cloud that you place your data in.
 You, the user, get to decide the place where it best fits your needs and comfort level.
 Today and tomorrow we will highlight some of them here, starting with integration in our every day applications.